Jasuah/Jasuah.github.io/README.md

 ![Picture](https://github.com/Jasuah/Jasuah.github.io/blob/main/6ECD905F-9DF3-4F48-8D34-FFE8A86786D8.jpeg)
+## Lehigh University Faculty Overview Project
+This project provides a comprehensive visual representation of the faculty composition at Lehigh University.
+The infographic highlights key statistics, including faculty distribution by college, ranks, tenure status, and demographic breakdowns.
+The data is sourced from the Lehigh University Data Center and aims to offer insights into the institution's academic workforce.
 ![Infographic](https://github.com/Jasuah/Jasuah.github.io/blob/main/Blue%20Entrepreneur%20Personalities%20Business%20Infographic.jpg?raw=true)
 <!--
 **Jasuah/Jasuah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.